What Is Manual Lymph Drainage

-But if a lymphatic therapist pushes too hard, they can cause the collapse of the initial lymphatics, diminishing the lymph flow in two ways:
+But if a therapist pushes too hard, they can cause the collapse of the lymph vessels close to the skin, diminishing the lymph flow in two ways:

-- Excessive pressure can break the filaments that hold the initial lymphatics in place, and
+- Excessive pressure can break the filaments that hold the initial lymphatics (whose walls are only one cell thick) in place, and

-- damage the tiny overlapping inlet-valves (which are only ONE CELL THICK), that allow lymph to enter into the whole system.
+- damage the tiny overlapping inlet vents, that allow lymph to enter into the whole system.
 (These are also the reasons that deep styles of massage are contraindicated in areas of oedema.)